-Today, having a website is no longer enough to attract visitors, to convert them into customers, or to keep them loyal.
-Content must be of high quality and high value.
+With technology advancements today, just having a website is no longer enough to attract visitors.
+In order to convert your visitors into customers (and keep them loyal) the content of the website must be of both high quality and high value.

-In order to differentiate yourself from your competitors, to generate qualified traffic, to contribute to the optimization of your natural SEO, and ultimately to reach your sales targets, it’s important to implement a content strategy.
+If your goal is to differentiate yourself from your competitors, generate traffic, optimize your SEO plan, and ultimately reach your sales targets, it’s important to implement a content strategy.

 A Blueprint to Identify and Create Your Content Strategy

 Because there are various factors to consider when creating quality content, getting started can feel overwhelming.
 Here are a few simple steps to follow:

 - Adapt your content to the purchase process.

 - Choose content according to the needs of your prospects.